 - An application is considered incomplete when there are missing or invalid supporting documents (e.g. blank, partially completed, unidentifiable or irrelevant documents).

 - Applications that pass pre-screening stage will go through a basic review.

 - We conduct basic reviews to make sure all the documents in the application package have the required information for that category.

-- If needed, we'll send you a letter asking you to provide us more documentation within 45 days.
-You'll have to email these to us (we'll provide you the instructions in the letter).
+- If needed, we'll send you a letter asking you to provide us more documentation within 10 days.
+You'll have to upload this information to us (we'll provide you the instructions in the letter).